Alaska court strikes down ‘medically necessary’ abortion law

 - Former Eastside lawmaker arrested after drinking with underage relative, police say

+The majority opinion written by Justice Susan Carney states that disparate restrictions on government funding for women based on their choice of abortion or childbirth deter the exercise of a fundamental right because rejection of one option entails embrace of the other.

+The state argued the feasibility of a program like Medicaid depended on the ability to set limits, according to the decision.
+However, the legislative record contained no evidence that Medicaid had actually funded non-medically necessary abortions, the ruling states.

-“We therefore conclude that the statue and the regulation violate the Alaska Constitution’s guarantee of equal protect,” the ruling said.
+The law and regulation violate the state constitution’s guarantee of equal protection, the court ruled.

 Chief Justice Craig Stowers dissented, saying he believes the Legislature can constitutionally determine as a matter of state policy what is medically necessary for purposes of Medicaid funding.

+He said the court in the majority opinion “goes to great lengths in construing the statute and regulation to ensure that the conclusion of unconstitutionality is inevitable.”

+Messages seeking comment were left with the state Department of Law and Planned Parenthood of the Great Northwest and the Hawaiian Islands.

 The law defined medically necessary abortions as those needed to avoid a threat of serious risk to a woman’s life or physical health from continuation of a pregnancy.
-That could mean a serious risk of death or “impairment of a major bodily function” caused by one of 21 different conditions, such as coma, seizures and epilepsy.
+That could mean a serious risk of death or “impairment of a major bodily function” because of one of 21 different conditions, such as congestive heart failure, seizures and epilepsy.

 It also included a more general category: “another physical disorder, physical injury, or physical illness, including a life-endangering physical condition caused by or arising from the pregnancy that places the woman in danger of death or major bodily impairment if an abortion is not performed.”